 Findings from a recent study indicate that for osteoarthritis patients, an exercise program will allow a faster recovery following joint replacement surgery.

 After your total hip replacement surgery using the anterior approach, expect to stay in the hospital for at least 2 to 3 days.
 You will likely be in moderate pain for about a couple of weeks when walking after the surgery but you will receive medication if you need it.
 You can shower with your stitches because they have a protective film on it.
 They will eventually get absorbed into the skin tissue.
-Using a … Read the Rest
+Using a v-shaped pillow while you’re lying down will help keep the new hip aligned and reduce strain.
+Walking and light mobility are very important to your … Read the Rest